 Whether you’re lounging at the pool, sitting on the beach or waiting in an airport there’s a good chance you’ll use some of that time to catch up on your reading.
 Southern Maryland-This is Living asked some local librarians to offer up ideas for what to read this summer, for both adults and youth.
 Hopefully you’ll have some free time on your hands and you can dive into a good book!

-Here are some suggestions from Mariana Sprouse, branch manager at the P.D.
-Brown Memorial Branch in Waldorf; Karen Wilson, mobile services associate for the Mobile Services Branch of the Charles County Public Library; and Melissa Lauber, public services librarian at the Waldorf West Branch.
+Here are some suggestions from Mariana Sprouse, children’s associate the Waldorf West Branch in Waldorf; Karen Wilson, mobile services associate for the Mobile Services Branch of the Charles County Public Library; and Melissa Lauber, public services librarian at the Waldorf West Branch.

 BOOKS FOR ADULTS

 Three best friends with the same birthdays are celebrating by going to a summerhouse in Maine.
 None of them expect what awaits them: the chance to turn their “what-might-have-beens” into reality.

 by JR Ward